margauxlep/project-clezemath/index.md

 ## Media coverage: are quotes about guns related to the occurence of mass shooting?

-Between 2015 and 2020, 48 shootings were registered, killing ??? people and injuring ???.
-In the same timeframe, we collected ??? quotes (link) about guns and shootings in general.
+Between 2015 and 2020, 48 shootings were registered, killing 396 people and injuring 895.
+In the same timeframe, we collected more than 79'000 quotes from American news that were about guns and shootings in general (LINK to how we collected these quotes).
 The first thing we wanted to see is if the occurences of these quotes was linked to the events.

 <iframe src="time_fatalities.html" width="100%" height=600 frameBorder="0"></iframe>